 2. Ensure your child gets proper meals

 The brain requires a constant supply of energy and other components to function well.
 Food ensures that the brain is well nourished and ready to endure the study session.
 Thus, from breakfast, to lunch to dinner, parents need to ensure their children get quality diets in the right quantities.
-When it comes to food, avoid food types that may cause stomach discomforts or may react negatively with your child.
+When it comes to food, avoid food types that may cause stomach discomfort or may react negatively with your child.

 3. Create a good study environment for them